 After the initial assessment, 1 – 4 sessions, generally, are used establish commitment of the client and family (Pre-Treatment).
 Commitment is important prior to treatment.
 Clients are asked to commit to making certain behavioral changes even though they have not yet learned how to make such changes.
 We do this because of the ample evidence suggesting that people are more likely to behave in a particular way if they agreed to do so beforehand.
 Clients and family are asked to agree to all aspects of treatment as described below, and their individual therapist will help to anticipate and problem-solve any potential treatment barriers (e.g., missing sessions due to transportation problems, staying silent in sessions, feelings of hopelessness).

 After or during pre-treatment, clients attend a 1-hour orientation prior to starting a DBT skills group.
 In the orientation, clients can expect to learn about our comprehensive, DBT accredited program, research about DBT, and program requirements for attendance and homework.
 In addition, clients will learn what to expect from the program in more depth and have a chance to ask questions.
 At orientation, clients complete a DBT contract.

 During the treatment phase, the individual therapists will help the client to: 1) identify and maintain focus on the primary problems to be addressed; 2) stay motivated to work hard in treatment and apply new behaviors in their daily lives; and 3) coordinate and consolidate the different parts of treatment and make sure it is all tailored for the particular individual’s situation.
 In addition, the client and family will participate in family therapy as needed, DBT Skills Group, Family Matters Group, and use phone coaching as needed.
-Individual therapy does not have to be with one of AFBHS therapists; clients can continue individual therapy with someone else in the community.
+Individual therapy must be with an AFBHS therapist.

 DBT Stages and Targets